NatronGitHub/Natron/README.md

 ---

 Natron is a free, open-source (GPLv2 license) video compositor, similar in functionality to Adobe After Effects, Foundry's Nuke, or Blackmagic Fusion.
-It is portable and cross-platform (GNU/Linux, macOS, Microsoft Windows).
+It is portable and cross-platform (GNU/Linux, macOS, and Microsoft Windows).

 - Website: https://natrongithub.github.io
 - Source code: https://github.com/NatronGitHub/Natron